Argel-Tal/DataScience-Notes/Lecture Summaries.md

 It's an easy and quick way to do variable selection which provides good coverage but can be computationally expensive and it not guaranteed to be optimal.

+# Optimisation & Scalability:
+### Gridsearch:
+Creates a "grid" across all variables, with an interval "step size" along the domain of that variable.
+We then step over that variable looking for model improvements.

+As preformance improves, the step size decreases, allowing for more fine value finding.
+At too large of a step size, we may skip over optimal values.
+At too small of a step size, the algorithm will take too long.

+### Loss Functions and Gradient Descent:
+For problems without complex underlying functions we can find the the minimum value through derivative calculus.

+If the problem's function is unknown, we can evaluate the fitness value at various points, moving to decrease the cost/loss function until we reach a minima.
+By adding a momentum term, we can hopefully avoid local minima, and instead find the global minimum.

 # Clustering
 ### Similarity:
 A measure of how different any two points are to each other, typically interpretted and determined through __distance metrics__

 Typically requires the data to be scaled, such that all numeric values are on the same scale, normally to either `N(mean = 0, sd = 1)` or `[0:1]` for non-negative data.

+### Evaluation of Clustering: Silhuette Scores
+Silhuette scores is the fit in a given cluster, compared to the fit of that instance into other clusters.
+Typically the sum/average of silhuette scores is evaluated across different clustering algorithms or across different numbers of clusters.

 ### Feature creation:
 Using the important features, we can create new variables that can be leveraged in clustering processes, or analysing the parameters of the clusters.